 It is worth noting that this is not the only form of inclusion criterion violation that was possible.
 While I did not attempt to examine it systematically given the potential for subjectivity, it is also worth noting that the “clinical focus” of criterion variables was unclear for several included effects.
-Vahey et al. (2015) state on page 60: “To be included within the current meta-analysis a given statistical effect must have described the co-variation of an IRAP effect with a corresponding clinically-focused criterion variable.
+Vahey et al. (2015) stated on page 60: “To be included within the current meta-analysis a given statistical effect must have described the co-variation of an IRAP effect with a corresponding clinically-focused criterion variable.
 To qualify as clinically-focused, the IRAP and criterion variables must have been deemed to target some aspect of a condition included in a major psychiatric diagnostic scheme such as the Diagnostic and Statistical Manual of Mental Disorders (DSM-5, 2013).”
-Following, this definition, it is unclear how effects such as Vahey et al.’s (2009) differences on a self-esteem IRAP between “mainstream prisoners versus undergraduates and open area prisoners” (from their Supplementary Materials) were clearly linked to a psychiatric condition.
+Following, this definition, it is unclear how effects such as Vahey et al.’s (2009) differences on a self-esteem IRAP between “mainstream prisoners versus undergraduates and open area prisoners” (from the original article’s supplementary materials) were clearly linked to a psychiatric condition.
 First, being a prisoner is not a psychiatric condition.
-Second, to clarify Vahey et al.’s (2015) own description: the extracted effect does not refer to differences between students and prisoners, but a three way ANOVA main effect driven by (a) mainstream prisoners vs. (b) undergraduates and open area prisoners.
-Vahey et al. (2009) provided an explanation for these effects in terms of the differential amenities provided to the different prisoner groups, i.e., their explanation for this effect is not rooted in any psychiatric condition.
+Second, to clarify the description provided in Vahey et al. (2015): the extracted effect does not refer to differences between students and prisoners, but a three-way ANOVA main effect driven by (a) mainstream prisoners on the one hand vs. (b) undergraduates and open area prisoners on the other.
+Vahey et al. (2009) provided a post hoc explanation for these effects in terms of the differential amenities provided to the different prisoner groups, i.e., the explanation for this effect is not rooted in any psychiatric condition, contrary to the inclusion criteria.

 Assessment of incorrect exclusions

 In addition to incorrect inclusions, it is equally plausible that effect sizes that would have met inclusion criteria were erroneously not included.
+I therefore re-examined the same 15 articles included in Vahey et al. (2015) and searched for other effect sizes that met the original inclusion criteria.
+Note that this does not represent an endorsement of those criteria, it was merely an assessment of the correct application of the original criteria.
+This reextracted data is then used to conduct a new meta-analysis.
+As I discuss later, this too does not represent an endorsement of its results (e.g., as a valid estimate of the IRAP’s criterion validity), but rather it was conducted to illustrate the compound impact of the errors on the final results reported in Vahey et al.’s (2015).

-I therefore re-examined the same 15 articles as Vahey et al. (2015) drew their effect sizes and searched for other effect sizes that met their inclusion criteria.
-Following Vahey et al. (2015) method, extractions were not limited to effect sizes reported in the articles, but also considered ones implied by the reported analyses (e.g., correlations where only the statistically significant estimates were reported).
+Following the method described in Vahey et al. (2015), extractions were not limited to effect sizes reported in the articles, but also considered ones implied by the reported analyses (e.g., correlations where only the statistically significant estimates were reported).
 Where necessary, I contacted the authors of the individual articles to obtain additional estimates or data.
 For example, if non-significant correlations were reported as merely “other correlations were non-significant”, these effect sizes were obtained where possible.
-Two independent raters rated each effect for clinical relevance using Vahey et al.’s (2015) criteria.
+Two independent raters rated each effect for clinical relevance using the criteria reported in Vahey et al. (2015).
 Agreement was found in 90% of cases (Cohen’s Kappa = 0.87, p < .001).
 As in Vahey et al. (2015), if either rater originally rated the effect as clinically relevant then it was included.